-To do this, combine one cup of the water with the sugar and and 2 tbsp yeast in a medium bowl.
+To do this, combine one cup of the water with the sugar and and 2 tablespoon yeast in a medium bowl.
 Set aside for about 10 minutes, until the yeast is bubbly.

 Combine the flour and salt in the bowl of a stand mixer.

 Add the remaining water, the yeast mixture, and the olive oil to the flour mixture.